Seeing With My Dog by Roderick Dungate, Sense Touchbase Pears | 22 April 2026 ⭐⭐⭐⭐ Review by Ashok Patel

 “Depth, inspirational with very funny humour.”

-The central chracter is Oliver is played with great intensity and authenticity by Giles Abbott, who is himself visually impaired.
+The central character is Oliver is played with great intensity and authenticity by Giles Abbott, who is himself visually impaired.
 Tej Brindley plays Oliver’s guide dog, Jason, with great energy and skill.
-Oliver’s alter ego, a chimpanzee called Twist, is played so well by Lee Farrell, who is also visually impaired.
-Leonie Frazier is Karen the trainer from Guide Dogs, and her physicality when playing guide dogs is a joy to watch.
-All the actors play guide dogs at various times, signified by wearing bells around their necks and there are some hilarious scenes where they meet on zoom as members of the British Guide Dogs Association (the meetings are recorded and can be viewed on YouDog).
+He plays Jason’s mannerisms, movements and expressions superbly well and has great comic timing.
+Oliver’s alter ego, a chimpanzee called Twist, is played so well by Leo Farrell, who also has visual impairment.
+Leonie Frazier is Karen the trainer from Guide Dogs and plays several guide dogs.
+Her physicality and versatility are a joy to watch.

 Giles Abbott